ckeditor/editor-recommendations/_features/numbered-list.md

  * UI: ON/OFF feature, usually represented as a switch button with the "<i class="fa fa-list-ol" aria-label="Numbered List" title="Numbered List"></i>" icon
  * Title: "Ordered List" or "Numbered List"
  * Keystroke: –
+ * Additional keyboard behavior:
+   * <kbd>Backspace</kbd> inside an empty list item or at the beginning of a non-empty list item SHOULD join the current list item with the previous list item, if that item exists, otherwise transform current list item into the default block context.
+   * <kbd>Delete</kbd> inside an empty list item or at the end of a non-empty list item SHOULD join the next block context of any type with the current list item.
+   * <kbd>Backspace</kbd> or <kbd>Delete</kbd> inside an empty list item, that is the only list item in the list, SHOULD replace the whole list with the default block context.
+   * <kbd>Tab</kbd> at the beginning of a non-empty list item or inside an empty list item SHOULD indent the current list item, if the list item is allowed to be indented.
+   * <kbd>Shift+Tab</kbd> inside an indented list item SHOULD outdent the current list item.
+   * <kbd>Enter</kbd> inside a non-empty list item SHOULD insert a new list item before the current list item.
+   * <kbd>Enter</kbd> inside an empty, indented list item SHOULD outdent the current list item.
+   * <kbd>Enter</kbd> inside an empty, non-indented list item SHOULD create a new default block context, following the list.
+If there are list items following the current list item, the list SHOULD be split into two lists, separated by the newly created default block context.

 {% endcapture %}